Arvindprksh/arvindprksh.github.io/Projects.md

       2. The 4th Annual conf. on Computational Science & Computational Intelligence(CSCI 2017)-(12/16/2017)
         Title - Spam Message Filtering by Using Sen2Vec and Feedforward Neural Network

+- **Recommend Word in text which is A B x C D**

+    - Langugeses : python(3.6)
+    - Platforms : Window10
+    - Tools : spyder 3.1.2
+    - My role(alone) : this project is toy project, which recommend the best X word, if You have the text which is "A B x C D".
+I used statistics of n-gram frequency. <a href="https://github.com/hyunyoung2/Hyunyoung2_Recommending_System/tree/master/Python/3.6">[github]</a>.

   - **[COPYDET : Plagiarism Detected Source Retrieval and Text Alignment - 원본 문서 추출 및 표절 위치 탐색 기법 ](https://www.youtube.com/watch?v=prBhnX2CQbM&feature=youtu.be)**

     - Langugeses : Python